The Evil Queen (Once Upon a Time): In Storybrooke

 At the Mayor's office, Hook shows up to warn Regina about Greg and Tamara, and that he was offered a deal to help them take magic from Storybrooke, but tells Regina that he can help her by betraying the outsiders, reminding her how loyal he was to Cora, who he learns has died.
 Regina agrees to this alliance and explains that the curse has a fail-safe trigger that will wipe Storybrooke off the map and retrieving the device would be the only way to take Henry with her now that she has found out about the magic beans.
 As the two venture down the library's elevator for what Regina reveals to Hook was a two-man operation, Regina notices Hook wearing Cora's arm brace and demands that he give it to her, and he does.
 When they reach the bottom, Regina tells Hook that this task requires a distraction, so she pushes Hook down into the lair to face a wraith-like Maleficent while Regina heads to Snow White's coffin to pick up a black diamond.
 As Regina returns to the top of the library, she is shocked to see Hook is there as she hands over the diamond.
 Regina has been betrayed by Hook, since he had been allied with Greg and Tamara all along.
 Regina also discovers that she cannot use her powers, as the leather cuff Hook gave her and placed on her left wrist renders her powers useless.
 As Tamara takes out her list of Storybrooke residents and identities, Greg tells her that Regina is the "Evil Queen" before they bag her.

 Production

 "The Evil Queen" was co-written by Christine Boylan & Jane Espenson, while Gwyneth Horder-Payton served as the episode's director.

 Cultural references

-Disney references in this episode point to "Sleeping Beauty" and "Snow White."
+Disney references in this episode point to Sleeping Beauty and Snow White.
 As Queen Regina, dressed in peasant garb, walks among her subjects, she discovers how unpopular a queen she is.
-This plot is similar to Mark Twain's "The Prince and the Pauper" where Prince Edward changes places and social status with peasant Tom Canty.
+This plot is similar to Mark Twain's The Prince and the Pauper where Prince Edward changes places and social status with peasant Tom Canty.

-When changing Regina back into the Queen, Rumpelstiltskin says, "So sad, so true," a reference to the song "Poor Unfortunate Souls" sung by Ursula in "The Little Mermaid."
+When changing Regina back into the Queen, Rumpelstiltskin says, "So sad, so true," a reference to the song "Poor Unfortunate Souls" sung by Ursula in The Little Mermaid.
+The song also lends itself to a later Once Upon a Time episode, "Poor Unfortunate Soul".